sonatype-nexus-community/terraform-provider-sonatyperepo/docs/data-sources/blob_store_s3.md

 <a id="nestedatt--bucket_configuration--advanced_bucket_connection"></a>
 ### Nested Schema for `bucket_configuration.advanced_bucket_connection`

+Optional:

+- `force_path_style` (Boolean) Setting this flag will result in path-style access being used for all requests

 Read-Only:

 - `endpoint` (String) A custom endpoint URL for third party object stores using the S3 API
-- `force_path_style` (Boolean) Setting this flag will result in path-style access being used for all requests
 - `max_connection_pool_size` (Number) Setting this value will override the default connection pool size of Nexus of the s3 client for this blobstore
 - `signer_type` (String) An API signature version which may be required for third party object stores using the S3 API